sammyculotta/Charged-Particle-Motion-in-Uniform-Electromagnetic-Fields/README.md

 ---
 ## Cyclotron Motion Example

 As an illustrative example, we simulate a charged particle moving in a uniform magnetic field with no electric field.
-This is a classic scenario in plasma and accelerator physics, known as cyclotron motion.

 ### Physics Background